MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 To include a backslash in a result string, you must escape it with another backslash (`\\`).

-> [!NOTE]
-> Some compilers, such as the C++ and C# compilers, may also interpret a single backslash character as an escape character.
-To ensure that a string is interpreted correctly when formatting, you can use the verbatim string literal character (the @ character) before the string in C#, or add another backslash character before each backslash in C# and C++.
-The following C# example illustrates both approaches.

 The following example uses the escape character to prevent the formatting operation from interpreting the "#", "0", and "\\" characters as either escape characters or format specifiers.
 The C# examples uses an additional backslash to ensure that a backslash is interpreted as a literal character.

 ```powerquery-m